 From energy efficiency to environmental restoration, additional funds are needed to help the park district “go green”, restore and protect natural areas, and educate visitors.
 Financial gifts or gifts of land will help create a greener environment in our community.

-The Bike Club accommodates all age levels and skill groups.
-Each bike ride leaves at the posted time/location and is led by one of our guides who planned the route.
-We ride at a pace that is comfortable for the entire group and we stop at all road crossings and wait a few minutes to let the line of bikers catch up.
-On a 16-mile bike ride we may stop four or five times.
-Riders, who inform the guide, can choose their own distance and go back at any point along the route.
-Safety is a priority and we select routes which are nearly all bike trail.
-The exceptions are when we ride on the pavement of low traffic roads.
-We encourage riding along sidewalks at a slower pace to make trail connections instead of busy roadways.
+Each bike ride leaves at the posted time/location and is led by one of our guides who pre-planned the route.
+We ride at a pace that is comfortable for the group and we stop at busy roadway crossings to cross as one.
+Rides range from 12-24 miles.
+Members who inform the guide can choose their own distance and go back at any point along the route.
+The average speed of our rides are about 10-miles per hour with stops along the way.
+Safety is the number one priority and we select routes which are mostly dedicated bike trails.
+The exceptions to riding trails are when we ride on shoulders of low traffic roads.
+We prefer to ride on sidewalks at a slower pace to make trail connections instead of busy roadways.

 Going to Smile.Amazon.com to make your Amazon purchases allows you to select a 501(c)(3) organization, such as the Carol Stream Parks Foundation, in which Smile.Amazon will donate 0.5% of the purchase price of eligible Smile.Amazon purchases to the Foundation at no expense to you!
 Take advantage of this great way to give.
 Start shopping now!
 Smile.Amazon